-Do you see bad news about your favorite currency and the value decreases?
+Do you see negative news about your favorite currency and notice that the value decreases?
 This is due to simple human behavior and psychology.
 The thoughts and feelings of an investor acting on the market are an important influence on whether the market is rising or falling.
 In a bull market, trust is high and investors are optimistic about gaining profits.

-For long-term purposes, use the light of day on your preferred trading platform to keep track of recent trends and where bull market occurs.
+For long-term purposes, use your preferred trading platform to keep track of recent trends and where bull market occurs.
 You can also find important news regarding bull market data to see how the market responds to different news and thus be better prepared to invest when similar news is being proposed.

 Bear market (bearish) describes a market that falls in value.
-Opposite of bull market; When you see a consistent decline in the price of an item you have probably identified a bear market.
-In this market, trust is low, which controls many investors away from the object.
+The opposite of a bull market; When you see a consistent decline in the price of an asset you have probably identified a bear market.
+In this market, trust is low, which steers many investors away from investing in the asset.

-As with bull market, the term bear market originates from the time around 1714.
+As with the bull market, the term bear market originates from approximately 1714.
 The first theory of such market terminology stems from how the bear attacks.
-See for yourself that a bear waved with big paws up and down; knocks down his opponent.
+Imagine a bear waved with big paws up and down; knocks down his opponent.
 This symbolizes the downward trend we see in the bear market.

 The Bare Board